Take your iPad to the next level with Slide Over and Split View

 - 75-25: The app on the left takes up 75% of the screen, with the right app taking up 25%.

-When multitasking in the App Switcher, Split View apps will remain conjoined until separated; Apple calls them "App Spaces."
-Unlike the Mac's Spaces, you can't have multiple configurations of the same apps (i.e. an App Space that had Safari and Mail, and an App Space that had Safari and Fantastical) at this time.
+When multitasking in the App Switcher, Split View apps remain conjoined until separated; Apple calls them "App Spaces."
+However, unlike the Mac's Spaces, you can't have multiple configurations of the same apps (i.e., an App Space that had Safari and Mail, and an App Space that had Safari and Fantastical) at this time.

 Picture-in-Picture

-If you're watching a video in an app that supports Picture-in-Picture, you may be able to minimize the video window to float alongside your current workspace, effectively making the video a second Slide Over pane.
+Suppose you're watching a video in an app that supports Picture-in-Picture.
+In that case, you may be able to minimize the video window to float alongside your current workspace, effectively making the video a second Slide Over pane.

 Once in Picture-in-Picture mode, you can pinch-to-zoom or shrink the window, position it in any corner of the screen, play/pause video, slide the video off-screen, or return it to its original app.